paultopia/notes-to-evernote/readme.md

-This is a helper command-line utility designed to facilitate getting notes from apple notes into useful form.
+This is a helper command-line utility designed to facilitate getting notes from apple notes into Evernote.

-I wrote this because after upgrading to ios9 and el capitan, newly created apple notes from the "upgraded" version decided to stop syncing.
-So I decided to migrate away from using Apple notes.
-In case you're having the same problem, this may help.

-A wonderful little tool by a chap named Pedro Matiello takes all your apple notes and dumps them into html files in a directory--- and it appears to still work in el capitan (at least on notes without any of the new formatting.
+It depends on a wonderful little tool by a chap named Pedro Matiello which takes all your apple notes and dumps them into html files in a directory--- and it appears to still work in el capitan (at least on notes without any of the new formatting.
 Haven't tried on new formatting notes.)
 That tool: https://github.com/pmatiello/notes-export

 This tool gathers up all the html files that Matiello's tool creates and stick them somewhere more useful, namely into an Evernote folder.
-(Google Keep would be nicer, but it doesn't appear that Google Keep has an api.)
+(Google Keep would be nicer, but it doesn't appear that Google Keep has an api.
+I wrote this to migrate away from using Apple notes because of sync problems/slowness after upgrading to el capitan/ios9.
+Evernote, however, also has sync problems.
+So I guess you choose which you'd rather deal with more.
+Or help nag Google to make it possible to programmatically interact with Keep: https://code.google.com/p/google-apps-script-issues/issues/detail?id=3477 )

 You need an Evernote account (obviously), and you need to get a developer token.
 The dev token can be acquired from Evernote: https://dev.evernote.com/#apikey